kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 )
 ```

-When the node order is resolved, the node `my_func1_node` becomes falsely dependent on the node `my_func2_node`.
-This pipeline will still run without any errors, but one should be careful about creating false dependencies as they can decrease performance, for example, when using the `ParallelRunner`.
+When the node order is resolved, we can see that the node `my_func1_node` is treated as dependent on the node `my_func2_node`.
+This pipeline will still run without any errors, but one should be careful about creating hidden dependencies as they can decrease performance, for example, when using the `ParallelRunner`.

 ## Create a Data Catalog YAML configuration file via the CLI